What to Pack for Paris in the Winter

 For winter, look for leather styles that offer a bit more protection from the elements than canvas options.
 Consider packing a pair with cushioned soles, especially if you plan on lots of walking (which you definitely will!).

 You can even dress your sneakers up.
-French girls love pairing sneakers with tailored pieces like wool coats, blazers, and even dresses for that effortlessly chic look.
+Parisian women love pairing sneakers with tailored pieces like wool coats, blazers, and even dresses for that effortlessly chic look.

 Winter Accessories

-Once you’ve decided on the key pieces in your Parisian winter wardrobe, it’s time to consider accessories—and thankfully, they don’t take up too much space.
+Once you’ve decided on the key pieces in your Parisian winter wardrobe, it’s time to consider accessories.
+Thankfully, they don’t take up too much space.

 A wool beanie is a must-have for cold days in Paris.
 And while berets might seem like a bit of a French cliché, they’re also a stylish option.
 I’ve spotted more and more French women wearing berets.
 Styled with preppier outfits, I think a beret can be super chic!